flathub-infra/documentation/docs/03-for-team-members/01-review.md

 ## Special app-id rules

 - `org.gnome` ID is moderated, [this list](https://gitlab.gnome.org/Teams/Releng/AppOrganization/-/blob/main/data/registered-app-ids.yml)
    provides the current applications that are allowed to use it.
+The restriction only applies to the toplevel namespace.
 - Apps belonging to a group [here](https://invent.kde.org/explore/groups?page=1) are allowed to use `org.kde` IDs. flathub/kde team should be cc-ed for `org.kde.` submissions.